jtsauls/mm3/docs/Setting-up-docker.md

 #### 3.5.2 Connecting to the host's display in OSX

 We need to install X11 with XQuartz as well as socat.
 You can install both with brew.
 See [this tutorial](https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc).
+Note that xquartz required the following install command as of March 2020.

+`brew cask install xquartz`

 With those installed, we start an X11 tunnel in a separate terminal window with: